alonsofritz/alonsofritz/README.md

 <h3> 👨🏻‍💻 About me </h3>
 Software developer, gamer and game development enthusiast.
 I'm currently working on fullstack development, using multiple languages ​​and tools such as: Node.js, Nest.js, JavaScript, TypeScript, Angular, PostgreSQL, MongoDB, Kotlin, Java, among others.
-Focused on learning and improving my Backend skills.
+Focused on learning and improving my Backend and GoLang skills.

 - 💼 &nbsp; Working as a Fullstack Developer at [EcoCentauro Sistemas Inteligentes](https://www.linkedin.com/company/ecocentauro-sistemas/)